-The 1km road from the airport terminates at the ‘Welcome to Calabar’ roundabout, a massive landmark which unites three major expressways leading to the major districts in the city of Calabar.
-Beautifully constructed and well maintained, I usually take a deep breath when I get to negotiate around it, reminding me why I love this town.
-At nights, the dancing streams of water shot from powerful nozzles are coloured by underground lights, and quite spectacular to behold.
+The 1km road from the airport terminates at the ‘Welcome to Calabar’ roundabout, a massive landmark which unites three major expressways leading to the major districts in the City of Calabar.
+Beautifully constructed and well maintained, I usually take a deep breath when I get to drive around it to remind myself why I love this town.
+At nights, the dancing streams of water shot from powerful nozzles are coloured by underground lights and quite spectacular to behold.
 The water acrobatics from the concentric pools move with the rhythm of the local Efik percussions.
 At Christmas, tourists are usually treated to some elaborate water displays while driving into the city.

-As I drove off on the second exit, I noticed that the three or four buses behind me were parking off by the service lane of the first exit, which led to the Government Hill.
+As I drove off on the second exit, I noticed that the three of four buses behind me were trying to park by the service lane of the first exit, which led to the Government Hill.
 I guess they wanted to take a few pictures and selfies as evidence of visiting Calabar.
-I was a bit tired and wanted to get home, have a nice hot bath, and grab my dinner in time to catch the 9pm NTA Network News.
-I know you are wondering if anyone ever listens to NTA News.
-Well, after they were privatised and some brilliant dude running a private TV station bought them over, they are now the largest TV Network in Africa, reaching an estimated 300 million Africans every day with great content.
+I was a bit tired and wanted to get home and have a nice hot bath, grab my dinner in time to catch the 9 pm NTA News.
+I know you are wondering if anyone ever listens to NTA News anymore.
+Well, after the Television Company was privatized and some brilliant dude running a private TV station bought them over, they became the largest TV Network in Africa, reaching an estimated 300 million Africans every day with great content.
 They are my source for unbiased reporting and great political and economic analysis.
 The presidential election is coming up next year and a whole 15minutes is dedicated to reviewing the campaigns and manifestoes.
 This is where I also gather reliable data from NTA’s powerful infographic for my weekly column in the local Chronicle Newspaper.